 - At the time of graduation, the student must have a grade point average of 3.5 or higher in Statistics Department courses and also in all courses taken at UW-Madison.

-- Complete at least 2 statistics elective courses (other than Stat 699) for “Honors” credit or take an additional 3-credit statistics elective.
-Again, see The Guide for more details.
+- Complete 2 statistics courses (other than intro stat or Stat 699) for "Honors" credit or take an additional 3-credit statistics elective.
+Again, see The Guide for exact details.

 - Complete the Stat 681-682 sequence (6 cr.) and produce a Senior Honors Project under the supervision of a participating faculty member of the Department of Statistics.